BenUCL/3D-Reefs/m-splam/M-SPLAM_LICHTFELD_SETUP.md

 ### Why This Setup Works:

-1. **Separate Environments:**
+1. **Standalone Binary:**
-   - MASt3R-SLAM: Python conda env with PyTorch 2.8.0+cu128
+   - LichtFeld-Studio is a C++23 binary with LibTorch 2.7.0+cu128 statically linked
-   - LichtFeld-Studio: C++23 standalone binary with LibTorch 2.7.0+cu128
+   - No Python dependencies or conda environment required
-   - No conflicts because they use different PyTorch versions
+   - Runs independently from MASt3R-SLAM pipeline

-2. **GCC-14 Safety:**
+2. **GCC-14 Requirement:**
-   - System GCC-14 compiles both MASt3R-SLAM CUDA extensions AND LichtFeld
+   - LichtFeld requires C++23 features (std::expected, import std, etc.)
-   - Conda env's runtime libraries remain unchanged
+   - System GCC-14 is used only at compile time
-   - Already-built packages (lietorch, curope) unaffected
+   - Existing conda environments remain unaffected

 3. **Blackwell Support:**
    - LichtFeld-Studio has sm_120 in fallback architecture list